rapidoreach/ReactNativeSDK/README.md

 - You cannot pass custom attributes during initialization
 - No tests implemented yet
-- Minimum iOS is 9.0 and minimum Android version is 16
+- Minimum iOS is 15.1 (React Native 0.83 requirement) and minimum Android version is 23 (native SDK requirement; RN template minSdk is 24)

 For other RapidoReach products, see
 [RapidoReach docs](https://www.rapidoreach.com/docs).

 # ReactNativeSDK